chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 An authenticated user can upload a file from a shared link to a dataset in their submission.

-If the upload is in an error state, this endpoint can be used with the dataset_id to restart the submission.
+If the upload is in an error state, this endpoint can be used with the _dataset_id_ to restart the submission.
 If a new link is provided, the new link will be used.
 If the submission is not in an error state, this endpoint will return an error.

 Starting an upload causes the database to be updated with a new dataset.
-The dataset will set the initial state of the upload to waiting once it has been accepted and is in the upload queue.
+The dataset will set the initial state of the upload to _Waiting_ once it has been accepted and is in the upload queue.

 **Request:**